 The City of Pleasanton, Iowa, received a $750 grant.
 The grant will be used to repair structures in the city’s park including the historical bandstand, shelter house and picnic tables.
 Pictured are Hazel Buttrey, City Council Member Ellen Buttrey, and GRM Networks Combination Technician Darrell Redman.
 Pictured in front is Warren Buttrey.

 Other Grant Opportunities

-GRM Networks has two major partners that offer grant programs to our customers.
-Learn more about the grants by clicking on the links provided below.
-If you have questions, contact Jenni Neff, Director of HR and Marketing, at 660-748-2575.
+GRM Networks has two partners that offer grant programs to our customers.
+If you have questions, contact Amy Davison, Sales Representative, at 660-748-2110 or email@example.com.

-As part of its ongoing commitment to rural communities across the country, the Foundation for Rural Service provides annual grants for communities served by NTCA members, which includes GRM Networks®.
+As part of its ongoing commitment to rural communities across the country, the Foundation for Rural Service provides annual grants for communities served by NTCA members, which includes GRM Networks.
 The goal of this program is to support local efforts to build and sustain a high quality of life in rural America.
-Grants will be concentrated in four major areas:
+Grants are awarded in four categories:

 - Community Development

 Grants can range from $250 to $5000, with GRM Networks contributing 10% toward the one-time grant and the remainder of the award coming from FRS.